How to become a referee

 If you’ve played before, been a parent/coach/assistant, or just have a love for the game then we encourage you to become a certified referee.
 Classes/clinics are offered to educate you on the Laws of the Game and provide an entry level introduction into officiating youth soccer games.

-Referees can find local assignors by contacting clubs in your area and askign for their Assignor contact info.
-For checking farther afield, try checking the STSR Area contacts within District 3.
-If that doesn’t work, try the STSR Referee Committee page and contacting the District Representative in your area for Assignor contacts.
-To find your district, the district map is linked on the top right of that page.
+Referees can find local assignors by contacting clubs in your area and asking for their Assignor contact info.
+For checking farther afield, try checking the STSR Contacts.

 There is a clinic fee and USSF registration fee required to become a referee and also required on an annual basis to recertify for that coming year.

 There is an initial cost for your uniform and gear.
 A new referee should expect to pay around $60 for a “starter kit”, which includes approved shirt, shorts, socks, whistle, flags, report book with red/yellow cards.
+Here are some good examples.
 Basic short sleeve gold would be the starting shirt.
 A more experienced referee should expect to add additional colors (gold, green, blue, red, and black are available) and possibly long sleeve for colder weather officiating.

 Pay levels for referees vary widely by club, competition level, and length of game.
 However, a new referee could expect to earn $15-20 as AR (linesman) and $20-30 as a Center (Referee) per game with 3-6 games on an average soccer season weekend.